mmenezes12/sapui5-separate-comms-service/README.md

 # sapui5-separate-comms-service
-Implementing paradigma developing to separate communications methods of odata service, functions logics of business and controller.
+Implementing paradigma of developing to separate communications methods of odata service, functions logics of business and controllers.